15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Purity Standard98% or higher peptide purity

-Prescription NeededAlways needs a valid prescription from licensed provider
+Prescription RequiredAlways requires a valid prescription from licensed healthcare professional

 Frequently Asked Questions About Sermorelin Dosage

-The standard sermorelin dosage for anti-aging is 200 to 300 micrograms (0.2 to 0.3 mg) gave as a single under-skin injection before bedtime each night.
-This dose aligns with the body's natural nocturnal growth hormone pulse and is often kept for three to six months under medical supervision.
+The standard sermorelin dosage for anti-aging is 200 to 300 micrograms (0.2 to 0.3 mg) given as a single subcutaneous injection before bedtime each night.
+The sermorelin starting dose is typically 200 mcg, which a healthcare professional may increase to 300 mcg based on IGF-1 levels and clinical response.
+This dose aligns with the body's natural nocturnal growth hormone pulse and is typically maintained for three to six months under medical supervision.

-For bodybuilding and muscle growth, sermorelin dosage often ranges from 500 to 1,000 micrograms (0.5 to 1.0 mg) per day, gave subcutaneously before bedtime.
-Beginners should start at the lower end to assess tolerance before increasing.
-These higher doses boost greater growth hormone output to support muscle protein synthesis and healing.
+For bodybuilding and muscle growth, sermorelin dosage typically ranges from 500 to 1,000 micrograms (0.5 to 1.0 mg) per day, given subcutaneously before bedtime.
+The sermorelin dosage for bodybuilding starts at 300 mcg for beginners to assess tolerance before increasing.
+These higher doses promote greater growth hormone output to support muscle protein synthesis and recovery.
+Always consult a healthcare professional before using any dosage for bodybuilding purposes.

 What are the most common sermorelin side effects?